 Medical Professionalism: Professionalism is a hot-button issue in the medical world.
-As the field comes under assault from all corners, health care workers can feel besieged and demoralized.
-Seeking inspiration from Chekhov, Sports Illustrated, and the legions of patients in a doctor’s life, this presentation strives to help caregivers avoid becoming ungrounded and losing their sense of self.
+As the field comes under assault from all corners, medical professionals can feel besieged and demoralized.
+Seeking inspiration from Chekhov, Sports Illustrated, and the legions of patients in a clinician’s life, this presentation strives to help healthcare workers—especially those in training—avoid becoming ungrounded and losing their sense of self.
 An unusual look at medical professionalism.

-Doctor-Writers: An Epidemic?
+Medical Writers: An Epidemic?
 More than any other field, medicine seems to inspire writing.
-Doctor-writers seem to be everywhere these days, giving rise to a new set of ethical dilemmas.
+Doctors, nurses, and medical professionals of all stripes have turned to writing, giving rise to a new set of ethical dilemmas.
 This presentation illuminates the inherent connections between story-telling and medicine in a way that is accessible to a wide-ranging audience.